golangmastery/GopherLabs/StandardLib/Finding_the_substring_in_text_by_the_regex_pattern.md

+---
+layout: default
+title: Finding the substring in text by the regex pattern
+parent: Golang for Beginners - Standard Library
+nav_order: 18
+---

 ## Finding the substring in text by the regex pattern

 - There are always tasks such as validating the input, searching the document for any information, or even cleaning up a given string from unwanted escape characters.
 For these cases, regular expressions are usually used.